semaphoreci/docs/docs/account-management/organizations.md

 - The new owner needs to be a member of the organization.
 - The new owner needs to have logged into Semaphore at least once.
+- Only an owner can assign the owner role to a user (add a new owner).

 ### How to add a new Owner